uw-labs/mona/README.md

 # module.yml
 name: module
 commands:
+  build:
-  build: "make build"     # Command to run to build the module
+    run: "make build"                      # Command to run to build the module
+    image: docker.io/library/golang:alpine # Image to execute the build command in
+  test:
-  test: "make test"       # Command to run to test the module
+    run: "make build"                      # Command to run to test the module
+    image: docker.io/library/golang:alpine # Image to execute the test command in
+  lint:
-  lint: "make lint"       # Command to run to lint the module
+    run: "make build"                      # Command to run to lint the module
+    image: docker.io/library/golang:alpine # Image to execute the lint command in
 exclude:                                   # File patterns to ignore
   - "*.txt"
 ```